 - Medicine to lower inflammation in your colon and control your symptoms.
 You may start by taking one type, called aminosalicylates.
 If those don’t work or your symptoms are more severe, your doctor may prescribe another type of anti-inflammatory drug, a corticosteroid.

 - Meds to help stop your immune system’s attack on your colon

-Surgery.
+- Surgery.
 If other treatments don’t work or your UC is severe, you might need surgery to remove your colon.
 The doctor will call this a colectomy.

 Prognosis for Ulcerative Colitis